 When to make it

 For an Everyday treat these come together fast enough to make on a whim, and the one-bowl method means cleanup is almost nothing.
-On Game Day they are the easy dessert I cut into squares and set out next to the savory spread, since they travel well and hold at room temperature for hours.
+On Game Day they are the easy dessert to cut into squares and set out next to the savory spread, since they travel well and hold at room temperature for hours.
 At a Potluck they are a reliable crowd-pleaser that does not need plates or forks, and the cola-caramel twist always sparks a conversation.
 And for a Bake sale they stand out from the usual table, because everyone has had a brownie but nobody has had a Dr Pepper one.

 Tips and swaps